 - Easy to transfer between operating systems.

-- Scripting languages make web pages look awesome.
+- Scripting languages make web pages look more appealing.

 - Scripts can be used as a prototype for programs, saving time on test projects.

-Cons.
 There are not a whole lot of cons to using scripting languages.
-One con is the fact that some companies don’t want scripts to be read by everyone, so they use server-side scripts to avoid releasing them to the public.
+However, one con is the fact that some companies don’t want scripts to be read by everyone, so they use server-side scripts to avoid releasing them to the public.
 Also, installing an interpreter program can be a hassle.
-Finally, sometimes scripts are slower than programs.
+Finally, sometimes scripts are slower than programming languages.

-If you’re ready to try learning a scripting language, check out our list of the 17 easiest programming languages to learn.
+If you’re ready to try learning a scripting language like JavaScript, check out our list of the 17 easiest programming languages to learn.
 You may find one that interests you.
-We suggest you find one that makes sense to you before you commit to a programming bootcamp that focuses on that language.
+We suggest you find a scripting language that makes sense to you and then commit to a programming bootcamp that focuses on that language.

 A programming bootcamp is great in that it not only teaches you how to code but also prepares you for a career in tech.
 Most programming bootcamps last less than a year and they provide career services and different payment methods that allow all types of people to start a career in the tech industry.

 Learning a scripting language is the easiest way to get your feet wet in the coding world.
 There are bountiful resources out there to help you try each one until you find one that makes sense to you.
-Just remember to take it slow, be patient with yourself, and aim to start with small projects, instead of a large one.
-You’ll find your niche in no time.
+Just remember to take it slow, be patient with yourself, and aim to start with small projects, instead of large ones.
+It is also wise to start out with a scripting language that is easy to learn, like Python

 About us: Career Karma is a platform designed to help job seekers find, research, and connect with job training programs to advance their careers.
 Learn about the CK publication.